Architecture

 Lix supports foreign key constraints to maintain referential integrity between entities.

 For simplicity, Lix only allows foreign keys on entities in the same version scope, with the exception of references to changes themselves.
-This design choice avoids global cascading effects and acknowledges that changes are versionless - they exist outside the version system as the immutable source of truth.
+This avoids cascading effects across versions and acknowledges that changes are versionless—they live outside the version system as the immutable source of truth tracked by commits.

 RuleRationaleEngine behaviour